kackamac/Product-Mapping-Datasets/README.md

 # Product-Mapping-Datasets
-Released datasets for Product Mapping

-This repository contains datasets for product mapping.
+This repository contains released datasets for product mapping.